Rhapsodizer/CC_Project/README.md

 <img width="440" alt="LI" src="https://github.com/Rhapsodizer/CC_Project/assets/93535281/dbb8df8d-dc0d-4336-b381-bcb19c42acd4">

+Each ball can be selected clicked at it.
+A popup appears showing some informations, like the type of instrument, id, position and speed.

 ### 5.1 Control agent <a name="control-agent"></a>

 Balls inside Layer Interaction sketch reduce their speed because of the friction and finally stop.
 In order to make them collide again a new agent (class *Agent*) can be called inside the sketch.
 It's an image with a radius of interaction that can be moved by the user.
 The controls are coded in the sketch named *controlAgent*.
 The controls are simple: